A calm, safe and welcoming place in which to work and learn.

 All activities and coursework undertaken in Sixth Form, count towards nationally recognised ASDAN qualifications.
-These include C.o.P.E.
-(Certificate of Personal Effectiveness); A.o.P.E.
-(Award of Personal Effectiveness) and optional short courses including Peer Teaching, Volunteering and Leadership Skills.
+These include Employability (Certificate or Award level) and optional short courses including Peer Teaching, Volunteering and Leadership Skills.

 Students complete challenges which focus on independence and employability.
 Units support individual learning goals and personal development.
 The units consist of; working with others; communicating with others; Health and safety in the workplace, Rights and responsibilities at work; customer services, maintaining working standards and planning and improving own learning.

 All students are involved in the Sixth Form Enterprise Project.
-They research, cost, make and sell items through a brochure and at school-based events.
+They research, cost, make and sell items through community and at school-based events.
 Students learn the practical skills needed to produce saleable goods and the interpersonal skills involved in marketing and customer support.

 Through participation in the Duke of Edinburgh Award, students:

 Each student is responsible for maintaining their own “Prep” file: (Preparing for Adulthood).
 This portfolio holds evidence of individual and independent work undertaken and recorded by each student, supporting preparation for transition to further education, employment and adulthood.